Search

 Czech Philharmonic • Lucerne

-Switzerland’s Lucerne Festival is one of the oldest and most prestigious festivals on the old continent.
-The Czech Philharmonic is going to play there for a twelfth time.
-After Dvořák’s Cello Concerto with Sheku-Kanneh Mason, principal guest conductor Jakub Hrůša will lead the orchestra in three Dvořák delicacies: the concert overtures In Nature’s Realm, Carnival Overture, and Othello.
+Switzerland’s Lucerne Festival is one of the oldest and most prestigious festivals in Europe.
+This year, the Czech Philharmonic perform there for the twelfth time.
+Dvořák’s Cello Concerto with Sheku-Kanneh Mason in the first half will be followed by three delicacies by the same composer: his concert overtures In Nature’s Realm, Carnival and Othello, conducted by Principal Guest Conductor Jakub Hrůša.

 Programme